 In Texas, it’s possible for the spouse of the deceased to recover damages based on:

 - Bystander damage, if the decedent’s children were present for the death

 - Financial loss

-- Exemplary damages, if it can be proven the defendant displayed gross negligence
+- Exemplary damages, if it can be proven the defendant displayed gross carelessness

 - Loss of counsel and advice